NeuroSynqt™ Core

 CPtsd reflects structural adaptation across developmental periods.

-Sustainable recovery requires integration capacity alignment.
+Sustainable recovery requires alignment in integration capacity - not symptom stabilisation alone.

-Developmental organisation formed under survival conditions may limit consistent access to cognition, motivation and relational engagement.
+Developmental organisation formed under survival conditions may limit consistent access to cognition, motivation, and relational engagement.

-What Regulation Addresses
+What Regulation Supports

 • Reduces immediate activation intensity

-• Supports short-term stabilisation
+• Supports short term stabilisation

 • Increases tolerance for emotional arousal